jwymandev/qcard/DIGITAL_OCEAN_FIXES.md

 - Check that environment variables are correctly set in Digital Ocean
 - Verify database allows connections from App Platform
 - Run `/api/health` endpoint to check database connectivity
+- Ensure the mock database client is working during build time

 ### Build Failures
 - Check build logs for "Dynamic server usage" errors
 - For "missing generateStaticParams()" errors, ensure you're not using `output: 'export'` with API routes
 - For native module errors (like bcrypt), ensure the bcrypt-wrapper is being used
 - For HTML file errors, ensure ignore-loader is installed
-- Ensure next.config.do.js is being used during build
+- Ensure next.config.minimal.js is being used during build
 - Verify NODE_ENV is not in the env section of next.config.js
+- Check for any `useSearchParams()` errors in client components
+- Make sure all client components using `useSearchParams()` are wrapped in Suspense boundaries

 ### Missing Authentication
 - Check NEXTAUTH_URL and NEXTAUTH_SECRET are set correctly